Nikon AF-S DX Zoom-Nikkor 18-300mm f/3.5-5.6G ED VR

-The 18-300mm 3.5-5.6G ED VR (not to be confused with its less-expensive alternative, the 18-300mm 3.5-6.3G ED VR) is a telephoto superzoom lens manufactured by Nikon for its line of DX DSLR cameras.
+The 18-300mm G ED VR (not to be confused with its less-expensive alternative, the 18-300mm G ED VR) is a telephoto superzoom lens manufactured by Nikon for its line of DX DSLR cameras.

 Like all DX format lenses, the smaller image circle makes it usable on APS-C-sized image sensors only.
 If used on a 35mm film SLR or older FX DSLRs, vignetting will occur; however, the lens can be used on a modern FX DSLR because the camera can be automatically or manually set to "DX Crop Mode", eliminating vignette, but also reducing the image area from an FX-size sensor to a DX-size sensor.

 Much like its counterpart, the lens is designed to be an all-in-one solution to eliminate a photographer's need to change lenses in different scenarios and reduce the amount of gear the photographer needs to carry.
-The main differences from the 3.5-6.3G are its heavier (830 g/29.3 oz. vs. 550 g/19.4 oz.), larger (length 120 mm/4.7 in. vs. 99 mm/3.8 in.) (diameter 83 mm/3.3 in. vs. 78.5 mm/3.0 in.), it takes larger filters (77 mm vs. 67 mm), and its aperture is slightly faster (5.6 vs. 6.3).
+The main differences from the G are its heavier (830 g/29.3 oz. vs. 550 g/19.4 oz.), larger (length 120 mm/4.7 in. vs. 99 mm/3.8 in.) (diameter 83 mm/3.3 in. vs. 78.5 mm/3.0 in.), it takes larger filters (77 mm vs. 67 mm), and its aperture is slightly faster (5.6 vs. 6.3).

-The lens (and the 3.5-6.3G, since it has the same focal length) has the largest zoom range of any other lens (interchangeable camera lenses only) currently manufactured.
+The lens (and the G, since it has the same focal length) has the largest zoom range of any other lens (interchangeable camera lenses only) currently manufactured.